AdvaithGS/Astrobot/README.md

 This is an Astronomy discord bot (now verified!) with various functionalities and uses; created with python 3.10.3 version involving the discord.py module.

-### Note : The bot will be moving to slash commands effective 1 May hence all users are required to reinvite the bot (no need to kick) so as to give slash command permissions.
-Use the link below.

 ## Table of contents
 * [Invite](#Invite)